FredHutch/SEACR/README.md

 Field 4: “union” forces implementation of a maximum signal threshold in addition to the total signal threshold, and corresponds to the “union” mode described in the text, whereas “AUC” avoids this behavior, and corresponds to “AUC only” mode.

 Field 5: Output prefix

+## Preparing input bedgraph files

+Bedgraph files should reflect density of *read pairs* rather than individual reads.
+If starting from BAM files, we recommend converting to paired end BED files using bedtools bamtobed with the -bedpe flag, then selecting the 5' and 3' coordinates of the read pair to generate a new BED3 file, and finally converting that file to a bedgraph using bedtools genomecov.

 ## Output file: